stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 * An `OP_RETURN` data output, which contains the account address to which sBTC should be minted

-* A payment to the sBTC sBTC wallet maintained by the current Stackers.
+* A payment to the sBTC wallet maintained by the current Stackers.
 This payment UTXO is the hash of a script that has two spending fulfillment
 conditions:  either the Stackers spend the UTXO before the end of the next reward cycle, or the sender can spend the UTXO once the end of the next reward